 StudyLink offer extensive group travel insurance at competitive rates, should this be required for your group.

 Currently, anyone with a full UK driving license is permitted to drive within Europe.
 However, this is likely to change in the event of a no-deal scenario.
-Any UK travellers wishing to drive in the EU, on or after 29th March 2019 may need an international driving permit.
+Any UK travellers wishing to drive in the EU, after the UK leaves Europe, may need an international driving permit.
 These are available directly from the Post Office at a cost of £5.50.

 Alternatively, StudyLink can arrange for pre-paid tickets on public transportation, or coach transportation for your entire group, whilst in destination.